PSEG Long Island Prepared to Meet Customer Demand in Extreme Heat

 Plans to activate voluntary air conditioner cycling program to create savings for customers

-(UNIONDALE, N.Y. – July 27, 2020) – With temperatures of 90 degrees and higher forecasted for today and tomorrow, PSEG Long Island is prepared for the extreme heat and encourages its customers to be ready as well.
+(UNIONDALE, N.Y. – June 30, 2021) – With temperatures reaching 90 degrees and higher today, PSEG Long Island is prepared for the extreme heat and encourages its customers to be ready as well.

 PSEG Long Island continues to expect to have enough electric capacity to meet customer demand for the high temperatures and high humidity.
-While there are no capacity concerns, PSEG Long Island will be activating its voluntary Smart Savers Thermostat program, as necessary, to reduce loading on the system and create future savings for customers.
+While there are no capacity concerns, PSEG Long Island will be activating its voluntary Smart Savers Thermostat program to reduce loading on the system and create future savings for customers.

 “The highest level of electric demand this year determines how much power we have to purchase next year.
 Implementing this voluntary program will potentially lower our peak demand on some of the hottest days,” said Michael Voltz, director of energy efficiency and renewable energy for PSEG Long Island.
 “This will help generate savings for our customers in the future.”

 PSEG Long Island’s Smart Savers Thermostat program saves participants money this year and potentially lowers customers’ bills next summer.
 PSEG Long Island must purchase power in advance, basing the amount on load forecasts and state-mandated capacity requirements that incorporate peak-usage levels from previous years.
 By reducing peak usage this year, the company lowers the amount of power that must be purchased in advance for next summer.